johnsteele/admin/README.md

 If we were using spring-data their repository concepts are very good but as we are not using spring at all I want to see if we can provide a fairly simple approach to the entity objects.
 Some of this might depend oon the type of entities and queries likely to be invoked by the dashboard.

+I have created a DashboardApplication that runs once at the startup of the application and inits the database.
+I also have a single RESTApplication that defines the "/app" context for RESTEasy processing of the JAX-RS annotations